 After adding a camp week to your cart, you will be asked if you’d like to select before or after care.
 Cost of before/after care is calculated in 15 minute segments, so for instance if you needed to pick your child up 45 minutes after 3pm for four days, you would select “12” (3 fifteen minute intervals x 4 days).

 Later in the registration there will be a question prompting you to clarify the days and times you require.

 If you have chosen this option, we will reach out closer to camp to confirm the same times are needed and collect a credit card (in case you need more time than initially anticipated).

 Campers who meet certain requirements can apply to be a prefect, head student, or apprentice.
-Applications for the 2020 Summer Season will be accepted February 15-April 30, 2020.
+Applications for the 2020 Summer Season are still being accepted.
 See the forms below for more information:

 What else do I need to know?

 Half day campers will get a "taste" of the major classes, Quidditch, and shopping at the candy and joke shop.

 Full day campers will have more of an immersion experience of wizarding activities, such as choosing class electives.

 The sorting ceremony takes place on the second day of each camp week.

 The sorting hat takes into consideration personal qualities and values of each student, and their house preference.